 Alternative Paths for Fashion Designers

-Some people simply have a natural ability and inclination to become fashion designers.
-To others, it is something they have to work hard at to be successful.
-Have you been sewing since you were a child with your beloved family members or friends?
-If you are well versed in sewing and tailoring before the age of 18, you might be better served to skip a degree program and begin working as fashion designers straight away.
-You may require a degree for career advancement; however, you can always take online courses and night and weekend classes to complete your degree while you gain essential work experience and extra money to pay for your education.
+Some people simply have a natural ability and inclination in fashion design.
+For others, it's something they have to work hard at to be successful.
+Have you been sewing since you were a child with family members or friends?
+If you are well versed in sewing and tailoring before the age of 18, you might be better served by skipping a degree program and getting right to work creating your own designs, or building a portfolio and tech knowledge that will help you realize and best show off the designs you've already made.
+You may require a degree for career advancement, but you can always take online courses and night and weekend classes to complete your degree while you gain essential work experience and extra money to pay for your education.

 Potential Fashion Designer Careers for Graduates